nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 So really, this should not confuse you; from now on, I'm going to use either interchangeably!
 2. back to our Docker Network topic: we can see here that we now have three network interfaces: `lo` and `eth0` which we already had, and the new `eth1`.
 As expected, the container now sees a new network interface, because as far as it is concerned, we have just added a new network interface.

-At a _last_ confirmation (actually I'm doing all of these steps to give you _closure_: by showing you all the components on what is involved, I am trying to show you that everything is logic and there is absolutely no "black, magic box"), we are going to get the container's IP address.
+As a _last_ confirmation (actually I'm doing all of these steps to give you _closure_: by showing you all the components on what is involved, I am trying to show you that everything is logic and there is absolutely no "black, magic box"), we are going to get the container's IP address.

 What we have just done is connect our `one` container inside a Docker Network: `CustomNetwork`.
 Since it joined a network, it must have an IP address inside this network.
 I'm going to show you two ways to get it, which should confirm what is going one.